fregante/abort-utils/source/promise-from-signal.md

 # promiseFromSignal(signal, {rejects})

-It returns a promise that resolves or rejects when the signal is aborted.
+Returns a `Promise` that resolves or rejects when the signal is aborted.
 This lets you await a signal or combine it with other promises.

 The promise will use the abort reason as a resolved/rejected value.